Richland County Court Records

 Richland County Family Court Records

-Family law matters in Richland County are handled by two divisions of the Court of Common Pleas: the Domestic Relations Division and the Juvenile Division.
-The Domestic Relations Division manages divorce, dissolution of marriage, legal separation, spousal support, child custody, child support, and civil protection orders related to domestic violence.
-The Juvenile Division handles cases involving delinquent, unruly, and dependent children, as well as paternity actions, custody matters originating outside of a divorce proceeding, and certain guardianship cases involving minors.
+Family law matters are split between two divisions of the Court of Common Pleas.
+The Domestic Relations Division handles divorce, dissolution of marriage, legal separation, spousal support, child custody, child support, and civil protection orders related to domestic violence.
+The Juvenile Division covers cases involving delinquent, unruly, and dependent children, along with paternity actions, custody matters that arise outside of a divorce, and certain guardianship cases involving minors.

 Domestic Relations Division